US mulls COVID vaccine boosters for elderly as early as fall

 But U.S. health officials made clear Sunday they are preparing for the possibility that the time for boosters may come sooner than later.

 “There is a concern that the vaccine may start to wane in its effectiveness,” Collins said.
 “And delta is a nasty one for us to try to deal with.
-The combination of those two means we may need boosters, maybe beginning first with health care providers, as well as people in nursing homes, and then gradually moving forward” with others, such as older Americans.
+The combination of those two means we may need boosters, maybe beginning first with health care providers, as well as people in nursing homes, and then gradually moving forward” with others, such as older Americans who were among the first to get vaccinations after they became available late last year.

 He said because the delta variant only started hitting the U.S. hard in July, the “next couple of weeks” of case data will help the U.S. make a decision.